-This course provides an introduction to Geographic Information Systems (GIS) concepts and GIS software.
+This course provides an introduction to Arc Geographic Information Systems (GIS) concepts and GIS databases.
 Students will learn processes related to manipulating spatial and tabular data, querying a database, presenting data clearly, and effectively using maps, reports, and charts.
-Problem-solving and spatial modeling tools will be introduced.

-DRF 236 Geographic Information Systems II
+DRF 236 Arc Geographic Information Systems II

-3 credits Offered every spring semester Prerequisite: DRF 235 or BIO 235 with a grade of "C" or higher
+Prerequisite: DRF 235 with a grade of "C" or higher